 Client: Collections

-- A list of current record IDs
+- A list of current record IDs and their data

 This is useful for filtered lists, dashboards, multiplayer rooms, etc.